 A dedicated set of MA level courses designed with the needs of MAPSS-ECON students in mind has been developed.
 MAPSS-ECON students are expected to take these courses, which include including other courses in the department of mathematics and statistics, during their program year.

 Students who believe they qualify for doctoral level coursework are welcome to request an evaluation of their prior background.
 If their prior training is deemed adequate, they can register for doctoral level coursework in the department.
 Those students approved for doctoral level coursework may continue to take these courses provided they earn a B+ or better.

 Can I register for 3 graduate economic courses in winter quarter

 Yes, noting that continuing with the first year PhD sequence in Price Theory, Theory of Income or Empirical Analysis in January, you must have earned a B+ or above in the same sequence in the fall.

 Does MAPSS-Econ require an MA thesis?

 Yes.
 All MAPSS-Econ students are required to complete an article-length MA thesis.
-Over your 9 courses, we strongly recommend that at least two have a paper writing requirement.
-Those papers will provide critical professional training, and will greatly improve the quality of the thesis you submit.
+As preparation for developing your these, we strongly recommend that at least two of the 9 required courses have a paper writing requirement.
+This will provide critical professional training and will provide a key foundation for the academic writing quality of your thesis.

 Options after MAPSS-Econ